 // The stakes

 "Design a 9-volume RFP response that proves Waste Management isn't just a Texas corporation — it's Oakland's company.
-Show the history, the people, the commitment, and the future.
 Make it impossible to dismiss as a form submission from a multinational."

 // Two cities, one window